 Visually, I think Lake Bodom is gorgeous in a very dark and moody way.
 I think the movie looks fantastic.
 There are some beautiful shots of the locations of where the film is set.
 You would be hard pressed to film a movie in Finland or Estonia and have it come out looking terrible.
 There is just so much beauty and lush scenery that the director has captured on film perfectly.
 There is also one of the most spectacular car crashes committed to a horror film since the High Tension forest chase.

 When it comes to the gore in the film.
 I read a lot of reviews for the film stating that this is brutal and extreme.
 I actually found the carnage to be restrained.
-While there are blood and violence in the film.
+While there is blood and violence in the movie.
 I think a lot of it is mostly implied and offscreen.
-As the movie builds towards the third act, it starts to get a little more gruesome, but it's a gradual build towards the bloodshed.
-I think the ending of the movie is where people will be left most shocked as this is not a very happy ending.
+As the movie builds towards the third act, it starts to get a little more gruesome, but it's a gradual build towards all of that bloodshed.
+I think the ending of this movie is where people will be left most shocked as this is not a very happy ending.
 This is as far as a happy Hollywood ending as you'll witness.

 Lastly, I think the acting from the four leads is solid.
 I think the two leading actresses get the most to do within their roles.
 At first, all four characters begin as your typical horror high school kids.
 We have the party girl, the quiet girl, the horror nerd and the cool guy.
 The middle of the film is where shit hits the fan, things are reversed, and we get to see two of the four characters become something entirely different.
 This really was a blast to watch.
 The performances can't be disputed.

 - Lots of shots of crime scene photos.

 - A man is stabbed in the back.

 - A man is repeatedly stabbed to death.